 State of Washington Classified Job Specification

-Operates a wide variety of heavy highway equipment in maintenance and repair of highways and highway structures, and performs a variety of highly skilled maintenance tasks and/or leads a crew in the absence of a Maintenance Lead Technician or on other specific projects or assignments.
+Operates a wide variety of heavy highway equipment to maintain and repair highways and highway structures, and performs a variety of highway maintenance or landscape tasks; or as a member of the Incident Response Team, patrols designated state highway segments.

 Operates graders and mechanical attachments to this equipment; operates trucks in sanding operations, hauling hot mix, pulling spreader box and hauling riprap and other materials;

-Operates Class B highway equipment as designated on the approved Department of Transportation Equipment List for highway maintenance; earth, snow, and ice removal operations; may be required to operate Class C level equipment on an as-needed basis with appropriate pay provisions except in a training program;
+Operates Class A and Class B highway equipment as designated on the approved Department of Transportation Equipment List for highway maintenance; earth, snow, and ice removal operations; may be required to operate Class C level equipment on an as-needed basis with appropriate pay provisions except in a training program;

 Serves as gunner and primary or relief driver of large paint striping trucks;

-Assists in routine road maintenance such as: brushing, cleaning culverts, cleaning ditches with a hand shovel or scoop, blading, reshaping and improving shoulders and clearing debris from the roadway surface and rights-of-way;
+Assists in routine road maintenance such as: brushing, cleaning culverts, cleaning ditches with a hand shovel or scoop, blading, reshaping and improving shoulders and clearing debris from the highway surface and rights-of-way;

 Transports heavy equipment and materials between work sites;